sltncl/Back-end/README.md

 # Back-end

-The Back-end repository is composed as follows:
+The Back-end-Sentimental-Analysis repository is composed as follows:

 - Preprocessing directory, contain the dataset and stopwords directories and the Processing.py file;
 - TrainingTestML directory, contains the MLmodel.py file;